evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 ...
 ```

-The value of **time** is increased at each rendering frame using a simple implemantion that takes different computer times.
+The value of the **time** uniform is increased at each rendering frame using a simple implemantion based on the system clock.

 # Tada!

-If you reviewed the code you might have notice that the three.js / WebGL features had dimensions but were not add to any HTML element.
-That was part of the purpose of the author when making this project - the aparent changes of the texture of the Three.js plane should stay invisible to the observer.
+If you reviewed the code you might have notice that the Three.js renderer and plane had dimensions but that they were not added to any HTML element.
+That was made on purpose by the author - the apparent changes on the texture of the Three.js plane should stay invisible to the observer.

-If you are interested in seeing how the noise function behaves, I have revealed the function by adding it to a container:
+If you are interested in seeing how the noise function behaves, I have revealed the function by adding it to an HTML element:

 <div id="threejs-container"></div>